josephworks/josephworks.github.io/PROJECTS.md

 An attempt to recreate mac or Mineplex Anti Cheat]

 It comes with configs to some of the best anticheats.
-It also has a working animation that is similar to the animation on mineplex I did more then 100 commits on this repository and i had help from another orginization trying to recreate gwen.
+It also has a working animation that is similar to the animation on mineplex!
+I did more then 100 commits on this repository and I had help from another orginization trying to recreate gwen.
 Our team consisted of about 3 people, Me, ItzSomebody, ByteCode, and NulledXenforo This project was a fork of NulledZenforo's watchdog remake.